 In Kant’s philosophy, there’s a place for traditional religion and traditional morality.
 In Schopenhauer’s philosophy, God is missing, religion is scorned, but the moral absolute survives, Kant’s “categorical imperative” isn’t scorned.
 In Nietzsche’s philosophy, God is missing and so is the moral absolute; Nietzsche argues that both traditional religion and traditional morality are dead.
-Surely this is a crisis in Western civilization, and surely this contributed to the genocides and calamities of the twentieth century.
+Surely this is a crisis in Western civilization, and surely this contributed to the genocides and calamities of the 20th century.
 But the tone of Nietzsche’s work is cultured and optimistic, not dark and despairing.
 Is there perhaps a morality implicit in his work, an embryonic morality that will emerge in time?

 I’ve argued that the two pillars of the Philosophy of Today are the psychology of the unconscious (especially Jung’s psychology) and Eastern philosophy (especially Zen).
 Jung and Zen both offer a kind of morality, though not the kind that’s traditional in Western civilization.
 Both Jung and Zen advocate what might be called natural morality.
 Jung urges us to listen to our unconscious, listen to what our deepest nature is telling us, and Zen urges us to find our center and act spontaneously.